mindfiredigital/eslint-plugin-hub/CONTRIBUTING.md

 Thank you for your interest in contributing to ESLint Plugin Hub!
 We appreciate your efforts in making this project better.

 Happy contributing!

----

-Feel free to adjust any specific details as needed!